OmarMiniesy/Notes/Offensive Security/Windows Security/Pass the Ticket.md

 ### General Notes

-A lateral movement technique by stealing [[Kerberos]] *TGTs* and *TGSs* from the memory of a compromised system and reuses it to authenticate to services without knowing the user's passwords.
+A lateral movement technique by stealing [[Kerberos]] *TGTs* and *TGSs* from the memory of a compromised system and reusing it to authenticate to services without knowing the user's passwords.
 - Instead of using an [[NTLM]] hash to authenticate, the attacker uses a valid Kerberos ticket that was already issued by the [[Domain Controller]].

 ---